Finally Blocks - Cleaning Up After Exceptions

 }

-In this example, the exception is caught, and the finally
+In this example, the exception is caught, and the finally block still runs.

-Even if no exception were thrown, finally
+Even if no exception were thrown, finally would still execute.
+That’s its

 defining feature.

-block is optional, but highly
+The finally block is optional, but highly

 recommended when your code interacts with external resources or performs operations that must be finalized.